syncfusion-content/blazor-docs/blazor/3D-chart/getting-started-with-web-app.md

 {% endhighlight %}
 {% endtabs %}

-Now, map the data fields  `Month` and `Sales` to the series [XName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_XName) and [YName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_YName) properties, then set the data to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_DataSource) property, and the [chart type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Type) to **Column** because we will be viewing the data in a column chart.
+Now, map the data fields  `Month` and `Sales` to the series `XName` and `YName` properties, then set the data to the `DataSource` property, and the `chart type` to **Column** because we will be viewing the data in a column chart.

 ## Add 3D Chart title

-You can add a title using [Title](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Title) property, you can add a title to the chart and the axes to provide the user with quick information about the data plotted in the chart.
+You can add a title using `Title` property, you can add a title to the chart and the axes to provide the user with quick information about the data plotted in the chart.

 {% tabs %}
 {% highlight razor %}

 <SfChart3D Title="Sales Analysis">
-    <Chart3DPrimaryXAxis Title="Month" ValueType="Syncfusion.Blazor.Charts.ValueType.Category"></Chart3DPrimaryXAxis>
+    <Chart3DPrimaryXAxis Title="Month" ValueType="Syncfusion.Blazor.Chart3D.ValueType.Category"></Chart3DPrimaryXAxis>

     <Chart3DPrimaryYAxis Title="Sales in Dollar"><Chart3DPrimaryYAxis>
     <Chart3DSeriesCollection>
         <Chart3DSeries DataSource="@Sales" XName="Month" YName="SalesValue" Type="Chart3DSeriesType.Column">
         </Chart3DSeries>